pulumi/docs/content/blog/copilot-lessons/index.md

 4. **Learn from Hallucinations:** Sometimes incorrect outputs reveal user expectations
 5. **Learn from Users Continuously:** User interactions improve our AI systems - from training better skills to catching hallucinations and revealing product opportunities.

-We've used these lessons in our latest release: the Pulumi Copilot REST API, now available in preview.
+These lessons helped shape our latest release: the Pulumi Copilot REST API, now available in preview.
 You can integrate these same capabilities and skills into your own tools and workflows.
-Whether you're building CLI extensions, chat integrations, or automated deployment checks, the API provides the contextual understanding we've engineered into Copilot.
+Whether you're building CLI extensions, chat integrations, or automated deployment checks, the API provides the contextual understanding of Copilot.
 [Try it out](docs.pulumi.com/Copilot-api).

-We can't wait to see what you can build with Pulumi Copilot REST API.
+I can't wait to see what you build!